 Though there is ease in closing transactions using quitclaim deeds, the deficiencies of such deeds in comparison to warranty deeds are staggering.
 The most important thing is not knowing the status of the title.
 A quitclaim deed only conveys what, if any, interest the grantor possesses, with no representation of the property being clear of liens or interests of other parties.
 Any unaddressed title problems are now the responsibility of the new owner.

 Furthermore, the quitclaim deed does not protect the grantee from future disputes related to ownership of the property.
 If, in the future, another party attempts to exercise any interest in the property, the grantee has no recourse against the grantor.
 In contrast to warranty deeds, there is assurance of recourse.
-The absence of a clear title and the assurance that this will serve as an investment largely account for the reason quitclaim deeds are frequent in real estate transactions, but are exceedingly inappropriate from the buyer’s perspective.
+The absence of a clear title and the assurance that this will serve as an investment largely account for the reason that quitclaim deeds are frequent in real estate transactions, but are exceedingly inappropriate from the buyer’s perspective.

 Another constraint is that quitclaim deeds are most suitable for transfers made without consideration.
 The absence of protection against financial loss, capital gains on the sale of the property, or other unforeseen title issues is the reason for caution for individuals buying property in New Jersey.
 The necessary trust for such a transfer is often absent in a sale to an unconnected buying party, making this transfer method unreasonable in a public market.